OAuth in API Integration: How to Turn Authentication into a Customer Attraction

 Authentication Schemes and Security

-Basic authentication only requires a username and a password that work to both access the API and manage the account.
+Basic authentication only requires a username and a password that works to both access the API and manage the account.
 Sounds great, but the user might want their password to stay private.
 If there is a need to have different permissions for the client and the account owner, using shared credentials is not the option.

 API Key authentication takes a unique key and no user password to happen.
 The long series of numbers and letters lets the server know that the client trying to access data is entrusted to do so.
 Administrative functions, however, are limited so that the user password and account remain protected.
 The downside here is that the API key authentication technique involves a setup part that the user will have to do -- obtain the API key from the server and then pass it to the client.